 In my healing I've written a couple dozen songs so far, and busking is a great way to share them.
 That's the beauty of StreetJelly.
 I get to meet great artists and friends, AND I get to underline a chapter of my story, put a roadsign along my particular path, or shine a light upon the working that He continues to do.

 And sometimes someone is inspired, lifted up in spirit, given new hope, provided some insight into their life, or is given the means and the motivation to change.

 Sometimes that's been me.

 Always love it when mom stops the stroller, and the kid in tow thinks it's cool to just come up and start strumming your guitar - while you're playing!

 It's also great when passersby realize you're playing contemporary Christian music and they light up, give you a big thumbs up, and say they appreciate you.

 What’s so cool about live performance is it’s true music; you can’t hide behind someone else’s doctrine, interpretations, and feelings.
-To me, busking is the ultimate in making music.
-Just throw yourself out there, with no rules of engagement and no choice but to be authentic.
+To me, it's the ultimate in making music.
+Busking is just throwing yourself out there, with no rules of engagement and no choice but to be authentic.

 And, ya know, like make music.